Renters Rights LondonRenters Rights LondonRenters Rights London

 Welfare Reform

 Put pressure on central government to increase Local Housing Allowance, otherwise known as Housing Benefit.
 Although rents have been allowed to rise, LHA was capped and frozen.
 In 2018, the rate increased by just 3%, the first increase since 2015.
-As they try to make up the shortfall, to avoid eviction and homelessness, private renters are being pushed into poverty, without enough money to meet other basic needs.
+The LHA rate was reinstated at the 30th percentile again in April 2024.
+But landlords can raise rents quite freely.
+London rents are projected to rise by 3% in 2024.
+And as they try to make up the shortfall, to avoid eviction and homelessness, more private renters are being pushed into poverty, without enough money to meet other basic needs.

 Planning